typedb/typedb-docs/0001-typedb/02-dev/02-transactions.md

 A transaction performs queries (or Concept API calls) on the database.
 TypeDB transactions comply with [ACID](../../06-management/02-acid.md) properties, up to snapshot isolation.

-Transactions automatically close after a configured timeout (default 5 minutes).
+Transactions automatically close after a set timeout period (default value is 5 minutes, but it can be changed with [client](../01-start/05-clients.md) options).
 This is to encourage shorter-lived transactions, prevent memory leaks caused by forgotten unclosed client-side transactions, and kill potentially unresponsive transactions.